ohade/whisper/memory-bank/progress.md

 [2025-05-08 20:00:08] - Added responsive design and accessibility features
 [2025-05-08 20:00:08] - Implemented error handling and loading states
-[2025-05-08 20:00:08] - Created comprehensive test suite for backend functionality
+[2025-05-08 20:00:08] - Created comprehensive test suite for backend functionality [2025-05-11 14:22:14] - Implemented WebM file validation to detect and handle corrupted audio files [2025-05-11 14:40:44] - Updated title generation to use GPT-4o model for better quality titles [2025-05-11 14:40:44] - Created process-recording.js script for manual processing of recordings

 ## Current Tasks
 [2025-05-08 21:36:23] - Implemented moving calendar to the right panel with three-column layout